 DIGITAL LIFE-GOOGLE MAPS OFFLINE-REVIEW Even without a cellular connection, Google Maps got me where I needed to go, though not free of delays that had nothing to do with traffic.
 Though the experience wasn't pain-free, Google Maps offline beats getting lost when you have no signal.
 By Anick Jesdanun.
-UPCOMING: 700 words by 10:30 a.m., photos.
+SENT: 800 words, photos.

 SMALLBIZ-SUPER BOWL AD A coffee with an edgy name and made by a small business is getting a commercial in Super Bowl 50.
 Death Wish Coffee Co. won a competition held by software maker Intuit for a 30-second spot during the third quarter of the big game on Feb.
 7. The Round Lake, New York, company beat more than 15,000 other small businesses in voting by the public and Intuit employees.
 By Joyce M. Rosenberg.
 SENT: 380 words, photos.

 BRITAIN-GOOGLE The European Union's competition commissioner says she would consider investigating the 130 million pound ($186 million) deal for back taxes struck between Britain and Google amid fury among opposition lawmakers who suggest the Internet giant should have paid more.
 SENT: 440 words.

 SELF-DRIVING CARS Companies that are developing self-driving cars of the future want government regulators to clear the road for public access to the technology, once it emerges from current prototype testing.
 By Justin Pritchard.
 SENT: 550 words, photo.